CYBEX-P/priv-docs/source/markdown/usage.md

 There is no trailing `/`
 ```

 The protocol can be either `http` or `https`.
-The server administrator will let you know.
 By default, the protocol will be `http`; one can configure `https` by adding a reverse proxy like Nginx in front of each server.
-More information found [here](TODO).